Provide First Aid (1 day) and Remote First Aid (3 days)

 The Provide First Aid course covers a broad range of topics to enable participants to confidently manage emergency situations and provide a first aid response to a casualty.
 It is suitable to both people in workplaces and members of the public who want training in first aid.
-The Provide First Aid courses offered through Scouts NSW and St John Ambulance (detailed below) cover all the normal content, but with an outdoors slant.
-The course accredits participants in the HLTAID003 “Provide First Aid” unit of competency.
-St John Ambulance also ran standard first aid courses at locations throughout NSW.
+The Provide First Aid courses offered by the Scouts NSW division of St John Ambulance (detailed below) cover all the normal content, but with an outdoors slant.
+The course accredits participants in the HLTAID011 “Provide First Aid” unit of competency.
+St John Ambulance runs standard first aid courses at locations throughout NSW.

 Alternatively, Bushwalkers who attend an additional two days can gain a St John Ambulance Remote First Aid certificate.
 The course accredits participants in the HLTAID013 “Provide first aid in remote or isolated situations” unit of competency.

 Note: the St John Ambulance Remote First Aid course is not the same as the BSAR Remote Area First Aid courses that BSAR previously ran before it joined with NSW SES.

 Provide First Aid (HLTAID011)